mysql-time-machine/validator/docs/CONFIGURATION.md

 - Supports:
     - Graphite

+### Discrepancy Sink
+This publishes discrepancies that are confirmed after retries to a sink.

+- Supports:
+    - Kafka
+    - Console

 ### Retry Policy
 This governs when and how many times to retry in case of mismatches.